acornjs/acorn/README.md

   When the `locations` options is on, the `{line, column}` locations of the comment’s start and end are passed as two additional parameters.

+  If array is passed for this option, each found comment is pushed to it as object in Esprima format.

   Note that you are not allowed to call the parser from the callback—that will corrupt its internal state.